NexTox/DevOps-GP25-Projet1/README.md

 - Description
 The Berlin Clock represents time using lamps in five rows:

-Seconds Lamp: Yellow for even seconds, off for odd.
+Seconds Lamp: Red for even seconds, off for odd.
 Five-Hour Row: 4 red lamps, each for 5-hour blocks.
 One-Hour Row: 4 red lamps for individual hours.
 Five-Minute Row: 11 lamps (yellow/red), each for 5-minute blocks.